Contextual Agentic Memory is a Memo, Not True Memory: The Case: Agentic Memory Is a Memo, Not True Memory

 \section{The Case: Agentic Memory Is a Memo, Not True Memory}

 Table~\ref{tab:taxonomy} maps the landscape.
-The ``Experiential'' row is systemically absent from all deployed systems~\citep{hu2025memoryage}.
-This absence is not accidental: it reflects a field-wide assumption that agentic memory (the ``Episodic'' row) is a sufficient substitute.
-We argue it is not.
+The experiential row remains uncommon in widely deployed agents, whose operational default is to persist experience in external stores~\citep{hu2025memoryage}.
+This default is understandable because reliable continual updating remains unsolved; our claim is that an engineering substitute for durable learning should not be evaluated as though it were the learning mechanism itself.

-\textbf{A unifying lens: two structurally distinct paths.} As an analytical lens, every technique that changes what an LLM agent outputs can be characterized as belonging to one of two structurally distinct categories (acknowledging that some mechanisms, such as persistent test-time adapters, sit at the boundary---we return to this in Alternative~5): (1)~\textbf{Change $\theta$}: modify the model's weights via pre-training, fine-tuning, reinforcement learning, or any other gradient-based update, changing the prior distribution $P(X \mid \theta)$; (2)~\textbf{Change $C$}: inject content into the context window via prompting, RAG, MCP tool calls, skill files, scratchpads, or any other form of context engineering, conditioning generation on $P(X \mid \theta, C)$.
+\textbf{A unifying lens: two structurally distinct paths.} As an analytical lens, techniques that change what an LLM agent outputs can be classified by which state they update: (1)~\textbf{Change adaptive state $\theta$}: modify base weights, persistent adapters, or learned policies via pre-training, fine-tuning, reinforcement learning, or another durable update; (2)~\textbf{Change $C$}: inject content into the context window via prompting, RAG, MCP tool calls, skill files, scratchpads, or any other form of context engineering, conditioning generation on $P(X \mid \theta, C)$.
 These two paths are \emph{structurally different}, not merely different in implementation.
 Changing $\theta$ compresses knowledge into the model's weight space, whose capacity scales with the number of parameters.
 Changing $C$ compresses knowledge into text, whose capacity is bounded by the context window length $L$.
-The critical asymmetry is not compression ratio but \emph{generativity}: $\theta$-compression is generative (the model can recombine weight-encoded rules to handle inputs it has never seen); $C$-compression is retrieval-based (the model can only use what is explicitly present in context). \emph{All current \textbf{deployed} agentic memory is $C$-engineering.} Every technique in Table~\ref{tab:taxonomy}'s ``Episodic'' row (MemGPT, RAG, Reflexion, Voyager) changes $C$, not $\theta$.
-The weights are identical before and after the agent's experience.
+The critical distinction is persistence, not whether the resulting computation can be generative: a frozen model may infer or execute an abstract rule supplied through $C$, whereas a change to adaptive state remains available when that acquired artifact is withheld.
+Representative episodic systems (MemGPT, RAG, Reflexion, Voyager) primarily change $C$, not the generator's persistent adaptive state.